 - make your website work better for all of your users

 - comply with equality and anti-discrimination law

 - do something positive for the world

 You can do these things by learning how to meet the Web Content Accessibility Guidelines 2.0 – otherwise known as WCAG 2.0.

 What is web accessibility?

 Web accessibility means making websites work for people of all abilities.
 Some people with disabilities use assistive technologies to look at your website.
 These technologies might read aloud the text of your website, convert it to Braille, magnify it, or various other things.
-Some of your customers rely on this technology.
+Some of your users rely on this technology.
 If your website doesn’t play nicely, your users can’t interact with you.

 As well as using technology, some of your users might need different ways to understand your content.
-If you have audio or video on your website, you should offer transcripts or captions for your deaf customers.
+If you have audio or video on your website, you should offer transcripts or captions for your users with hearing difficulties.
 Your images should have a text alternative – something that shows up if your users choose not to view images.
 There are plenty more areas that need including too, from making sure your links make sense to the colours you use.

-A higher percent of your customers than you think will have some form of disability.
+A higher percent of your users than you think will have some form of disability.
 If you really want to serve as many people as possible, you need to take web accessibility seriously.

 Web accessibility is a confusing place for the uninitiated, that’s where the WCAG 2.0 come in.

 I’m joking of course.
 The WCAG 2.0 are confusing for the initiated and uninitiated alike.
 But what they stand for is vital.
 WCAG creates a standard for web accessibility.
 The guidelines are a common benchmark for making websites useful to everyone on the planet.